 Uterine evacuation is eventually necessary for inevitable, incomplete, or missed abortions.

 Often, uterine evacuation is not needed for threatened and complete abortions.

 After spontaneous abortion, provide emotional support to the parents.

 Recurrent pregnancy loss is ≥ 2 to 3 consecutive spontaneous abortions.
 Determining the cause may require extensive evaluation of both parents.
 Some causes can be treated.

 Causes of recurrent pregnancy loss may be maternal, fetal, or placental.

 Uterine or cervical abnormalities (eg, polyps, myomas, adhesions, cervical insufficiency)

 Maternal (or paternal) chromosomal abnormalities (eg, balanced translocations)

-Overt and poorly controlled endocrine disorders (eg, hypothyroidism, hyperthyroidism, diabetes mellitus)
+Overt and poorly controlled chronic disorders (eg, hypothyroidism, hyperthyroidism, diabetes mellitus, hypertension)